 - Everyone my age wears sportswear, all. the. time.
 I mean, I have gym clothes!
 Enough to cover me for… going to the gym.
 But they live and breathe it over here.
 If you aren’t hitting the bars or going to a wedding then you’re either in Nike, Adidas or Under Armour.
 When I asked an American friend who had studied in London for a semester about the hype on casual sportswear he replied “Yeah everyone kind of looks homeless unless they’re going out-out”.
-Disclaimer: they don’t look homeless.
-I appreciate the casual vibe – it’s much less stressful not having to compete with the trendy, urban students of South East England all the time.
+Although I have to say, I appreciate the casual vibe – it’s much less stressful not having to compete with the trendy, urban students of South East England all the time.

 - Students love their university (or ‘college’ as they call it)*.
 School spirit is everywhere!
 I attended my first American football game (Temple Vs. Villanova) and I was amazed and horrified by how many chants/songs/dances there were (amazed to see everyone supporting their team, horrified by the realisation I had to memorise all these different school cheers).
 They have not one, but !three! stores that sell Temple merchandise.
 I’ve bought a jumper (sweatshirt) and a top (shirt).
 Here is me wearing said shirt at the game: (Notice the overly enthusiastic alumnus in the background – see what I mean about school spirit??)

 - I also quickly found out that tailgating in the States does not mean to follow annoyingly close behind someone’s car causing x-amount of road rage.
 To tailgate is to have a wild pre-game party in the car park!
 Everyone is invited, everyone gets drunk**, and I can bet most people are having a good time.